 For Sewells Point, that adds up to more than a foot and a half of sea level rise over the past 90 years.
 So there's less margin for safety when it comes to high tides these days.

 Scientists say we're being hit by a double whammy.
-Besides the ocean rising, we're also affected by subsidence, the sinking of our land.
-There's some hope that a project called SWIFT under way at the Hampton Roads Sanitation District may slow the rate of subsidence.
-It involves injecting treated wastewater into an underground aquifer.
+Besides the ocean rising, we're also affected by subsidence the sinking of our land.
+There's some hope that a Hampton Roads Sanitation District project called SWIFT (Sustainable Water Initiative for Tomorrow), currently with a demonstration-scale research center in Suffolk, Virginia, may slow the rate of subsidence.
+It involves using highly treated wastewater, further treated to meet drinking water standards, to replenish the confined Potomac Aquifer.
 Even if SWIFT provides some relief from sea level rise, however, some researchers say another factor may become more significant: a slowing Gulf Stream.

 Potentially, deadly serious.
 Scientists says there's increasing evidence sea level rise is accelerating globally.
 And that means more risks for cities like Virginia Beach, Norfolk and Newport News.
 Click here to search for how Climate Central gauges the risk to your city or county.
 Another effort to assess localities' vulnerability are annual Sea-Level Report Cards compiled by the Virginia Institute of Marine Science.